- Assignment ID:

 Experience and Qualifications

-- Degree and/or training in business development, international development, communications, or a related field
+- Degree and/or training in social sciences, business administration, or a related field

 - Experience with resource mobilization and fundraising, especially through digital tools in the not-for-profit sector